Prompton State Park: History

 In May 1942, heavy rains caused the Lackawaxen River and Dyberry Creek to rise rapidly.
 The record-breaking flooding in nearby Honesdale and Hawley claimed 29 lives and caused over $7 million damages.
 Following this flood, plans were made to control future flooding in the Lackawaxen River valley.
 Congress authorized funding in 1948 for the construction of two dams by the U.S. Army Corps of Engineers.
 In nearby Dyberry Township, Jadwin Dam was completed in 1959.
 In the following year, Prompton Dam was completed, which included a reservoir.
 The park was opened for public use in 1962.

 Recreation

 Prompton State Park is open to visitors year-round.
 Activities available to the visitor include fishing, hiking, boating, picnicking, mountain biking, hunting, ice fishing, geocaching, sledding, cross-country skiing, and snowshoeing.
 The park closes at dusk, so the park and its lake are for day-use recreational activities only.
 There are no campgrounds on premise.

 Disc Golf

 The park also includes an 18-hole dual basket disc golf course.
 The course has multiple terrains, including moderate hills and lightly wooded areas.
 The disc golf course is located at the dam entrance at the south end of the park.
-This is a favorite spot for local celebrity Dave Gorman.